Hi, I'm Kelly.

 To support you in this journey, I’ve created a free comprehensive guide with detailed steps, practical tools, and additional resources to help make the transition smooth.

-Frequently Asked Questions: How to Transition Your Nanny to a Household Manager: A Step-by-Step Guide
+Frequently Asked Questions: How to Transition Your Nanny to a House Manager: A Step-by-Step Guide

 What is a household manager?